OmarTou76/OmarTou76/README.md

-# 💫 About Me:
+# Hey !
-I am a student at 42 School, where I am improving my skills in software development and problem-solving.
-I also earned a professional diploma in React from OpenClassrooms.
-Here, you can see a collection of projects that show my journey in coding, teamwork, and creativity.
-I love to learn and take on new challenges, so feel free to check out my work and reach out to me!
+I am a student at 42 School, I enjoy doing projects, exploring new ideas, and collaborating to bring solutions to life.

 ## 🌐 Socials: